wilmoore/git-jenkins-status/readme.md

 ### DESCRIPTION

-  Extension to quickly check Jenkins build status.
-Works with public Github.com or github:enterprise repos.
+  Git extension to quickly check Jenkins build status.

 ### RATIONALE

-  I like to know the status of the build at all times...simple as that.
+  I like to know the status of the build at all times.

 ### EXAMPLE OUTPUT